 is very precious in God’s sight.

 May each one of us be as King Josiah.
-When he heard Yahuwah’s Words — he was tender-hearted, humble, and obedient!
-Thus his prayers were heard!
-(2Chronicles 34:14-33)
+When he heard Yahuwah’s written Words — he was tender-hearted, humble, and obedient!
+Thus his prayers were heard! (see 2Chronicles 34:14-33)

 The tender-hearted desire earnestly to receive and obey the life-changing Words of the Bible — God’s message to mankind.
-The tender-hearted know Yahuwah’s love for them, and therefore they love Yahuwah’s WORD, just as the tender grass loves the gentle rain.
+The tender-hearted know and value Yahuwah’s love for them.
+Therefore they love Yahuwah’s WORD, just as the tender grass loves the gentle rain.

 The companion posts in this series are: